Singing Strong: a singing community for older adults who love to sing.

 Tuesdays 1:30 – 2:30.

-Fall 2020: Singing Strong is on hiatus until we can safely sing in person again.
+winter/spring 2021: Singing Strong is on hiatus until we can safely sing in person again.
 There ARE opportunities to sing along with choral works online – check out the Concert Choir’s “singalong” option!

 No auditions, no requirements, no performance – just people having fun and learning a bit more about their voice along the way!